progit/progit/en/04-git-server/01-chapter4.markdown

 ### Installing ###

 Installing Gitolite is very easy, even if you don't read the extensive documentation that comes with it.
 You need an account on a Unix server of some kind (various Linux flavours, and Solaris 10, have been tested), with git, perl, and an openssh compatible ssh server installed.
+In the examples below, we will use the `gitolite` account on a host called `gitserver`.

 Curiously, Gitolite is installed by running a script *on the workstation*, so your workstation must have a bash shell available.
 Even the bash that comes with msysgit will do, in case you're wondering.